Application of the Liquid Chromatography/Mass Spectrometer/Mass Spectrometer (LC/MS/MS) InstrumentPost by: RJ Lee Group News

-The liquid chromatography/mass spectrometer/mass spectrometer (LC/MS/MS) instrument recently obtained by the RJ Lee Group is an instrument with exceptional capability for both qualitative and quantitative analysis.
+Recently obtained by the RJ Lee Group, the liquid chromatography/mass spectrometer/mass spectrometer (LC/MS/MS) is an instrument with exceptional capability for both qualitative and quantitative analysis.
 It has remarkable sensitivity and is capable of providing fast and accurate identification of targeted compounds of interest.

 In many instances the instrument will be able to provide the following: